 Physicians in the Genetics Program, also called geneticists, provide complete diagnostic evaluations for newborns and children affected by a wide range of genetic conditions.
-Children with birth defects, connective tissue disorders, developmental impairment, intellectual disability, skeletal dysplasias and neurological disorders are all seen in the genetics program at the Stramski Center.
+Children with birth defects, connective tissue disorders, developmental impairment, intellectual disability, skeletal dysplasias and neurological disorders are all seen in the Genetics Program.

 Children are often referred to a geneticist to help diagnose and rule out various genetic causes for a child’s current condition or behavioral development issue.
 The child’s medical record is needed so the geneticist and the genetics care team can better understand the child’s history.

 The parents and child will meet with at least one member of the genetics care team, which includes a genetic counselor, a clinical genetics fellow, and/or a geneticist.

 - Upon arrival for the first visit, the child's height, weight and blood pressure will be taken.

 - A detailed history will be taken by the genetics care team, including questions about the mother’s pregnancy and birth history.
 Any information about the child’s developmental history, medical history and family history is very important to help find the appropriate diagnosis.

 - After a detailed history is taken and reviewed, the care team will perform a specialized physical exam, including various genetics tests, blood tests, urine tests, X-rays or an MRI.